tidy-finance/website/docs/index.md

 Before we continue, make sure you have all the software you need for this book:

 - [Install R and RStudio](https://rstudio-education.github.io/hopr/starting.html#starting).
-To get a walk-through of the installation (for every major operating system), follow the steps outlined [in this summary](https://rstudio-education.github.io/hopr/starting.html#starthng).
+To get a walk-through of the installation for every major operating system, follow the steps outlined [in this summary](https://rstudio-education.github.io/hopr/starting.html#starthng).
 The whole process should be done in few clicks.
 If you wonder about the difference: R is an open-source language and environment for statistical computing and graphics, free to download and use.
-While R runs the computations, RStudio is an integrated development environment (IDE) that provides an interface by adding many convenient features and tools.
-We hence suggest to do all the coding in RStudio.
+While R runs the computations, RStudio is an integrated development environment that provides an interface by adding many convenient features and tools.
+We suggest to do all the coding in RStudio.
 - Open RStudio and [install the `tidyverse`](https://tidyverse.tidyverse.org/).
 Not sure how it works?
 You find helpful information on how to install packages in this [brief summary](https://rstudio-education.github.io/hopr/packages2.html).

 If you are new to R, we recommend to start with the following sources: